martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ![Property Button](PropertyButton.png)

-Properties as buttons appear throughout the NST Editor, often besides states.
+Properties appear as buttons throughout the NST Editor, often besides states.
 You can distinguish them by the &#xf02d; icon that appears in front of the name.
-Clicking the button will highlight all states that depend on this property's value, regardless of which window they appear in.
+Clicking the button will highlight all states that depend on this property's value, regardless of the window they appear in.

 Right-clicking a property's button will open up a context menu containing additional actions.